-The Oregon Health Licensing Agency will audit a select percentage of licenses to verify compliance with continuing education requirements.
+The Health Licensing Office will audit a select percentage of licenses to verify compliance with continuing education requirements.

 Evidence of successful completion of the required continuing education must include the following: